doganaktarr/begendigim-problemler-methodlar/nested-lists.md

 What is nested list?

-A nested list is a list that contains another list (i.e.: a list of lists).
+A nested list is a list that contains another list.
 It is also referred to as a multi-diminsional array.
 For example, a 2 dimensional array is used below:
 ```python
 nested_list = [['blue', 'green'], ['red', 'black'], ['blue', 'white']]
 print len(nested_list)